Henry Carteret, 1st Baron Carteret

-Henry Frederick Carteret, 1st Baron Carteret PC (1735–1826), of Haynes, Bedfordshire (known until 1776 as the Honourable Henry Frederick Thynne), was Member of Parliament for Staffordshire (1757–1761), for Weobley in Herefordshire (1761–1770) and was Master of the Household to King George III 1768–1771.
+Henry Frederick Carteret, 1st Baron Carteret (1735–1826), of Haynes, Bedfordshire (known until 1776 as the Honourable Henry Frederick Thynne), was Member of Parliament for Staffordshire (1757–1761), for Weobley in Herefordshire (1761–1770) and was Master of the Household to King George III 1768–1771.
 He was hereditary Bailiff of Jersey 1776–1826.

 Origins

 He was the second son of Thomas Thynne, 2nd Viscount Weymouth (1710–1751), by his second wife Louisa Carteret, daughter of John Carteret, 2nd Baron Carteret, 2nd Earl Granville (1690–1763).
 He was thus the younger brother of Thomas Thynne, 3rd Viscount Weymouth, later created Marquess of Bath.

 Education

 He was educated at St John's College, Cambridge, graduating BA, and in 1753 proceeded MA.
 In 1769 he was awarded the degree of Doctor of Civil Laws.

 Career

 In 1757 he was encouraged by his friend and 3rd cousin (both were descended from daughters and eventual co-heiresses of John Granville, 1st Earl of Bath (1628–1701)) Granville Leveson-Gower, 2nd Earl Gower (1721–1803), to enter Parliament for Staffordshire, when that seat had become vacant following the death of Gower's uncle, Hon.
 William Leveson-Gower (died 1756).
 In 1761 he was elected for the Herefordshire borough of Weobley, which he represented until 1770.

 In 1762 his brother sought an office for him, leading to his appointment as Clerk Comptroller of the Green Cloth (worth £1000 per year).
 He lost this office when the Grenville government fell in 1765, and entered into opposition.
 After his brother returned to office as Secretary of State in 1767, Thynne returned to the Royal household as Master of the Household, a post worth over £900 which he held until 1771.

 He was made a member of the Privy Council in 1770.
 In 1771 (after his brother had left office), he was given the office of joint Postmaster General, which he held until 1789.
 This was worth £3000 per year, and he thereupon retired from the House of Commons.
 He gave up the postmastership in 1789, when his brother was created Marquess of Bath.